gloveboxes/Ubuntu-for-Azure-Developers/docs/dell-precision-5530.md

 As of July 2022 Ubuntu 20.04 installs and just works on the DELL Precision 5530.

 1. The trackpad right mouse click works.
-1. NVidia propriety drivers required manual installation.
+1. NVidia propriety drivers require manual installation using **Additional Drivers**.

 ## Useful GNOME Extensions/Tweaks